sethlindberg/aws-nat-bastion-bosh-cf/README.md

-# BOSH AWS VPC Jump Box
+# NAT, Bastion & BOSH Bootstrapping

-This repository contains all of the scripts necessary for bootstrapping AWS VPC Jump Box.
+This repository contains all of the scripts necessary for bootstrapping a NAT, Bastion & BOSH on AWS.

 Note that throught this effort manual steps will appear anywhere that credentials are required.